PaulNendick/paulnendick.github.com/_posts/articles/2012-10-29-zenoss-nexmo-sms.md

 * `zen2nexmo` - integrates the Zenoss pager function with the API from `nexmomessage.py`

 ## Configure
-1. Edit the hard-coded configuration details in `nexmomessage.py` on lines 29-32:
+Edit the hard-coded configuration details in `nexmomessage.py` on lines 29-32:

-{% highlight python %}
+{% highlight ruby %}
 27     try:
 28         msg = sys.stdin.read()
 29         r = "json"